 The entire novel is from Norah’s perspective which I really enjoyed, especially as she developed; from being positive and certain regarding her membership with Easton Grove to beginning to doubt and question it.
 I also liked the fact that it was Norah looking back too, as this added to the suspense: she makes references to wishing she knew certain things then as she does now, which just makes you wonder what happened to her to feel that way.
 At first I couldn’t see how Norah and Art fit together, the relationship felt very forced and unnatural; however, there were times where I could understand how they worked and after finishing the novel I can see how this is just another brilliantly subtle nod to how their lives aren’t what they initially seem.

 Of course, I can’t talk about characters without discussing Nut, their furry friend that they need to keep secret and safe or risk losing their membership with Easton Grove, and potentially much more.
 I loved the way that Nut was described, you couldn’t quite work out what kind of creature she was exactly.
 The fluid image I had of her which changed depending on who was interacting with her and where made me even more curious as to how she fit into this harsh world.
 A world in which the birds have disappeared and in a desperate attempt to get funding, the NHS have joined with a faceless corporation to help care for people.
 Nut was such a delight and joy in the safe space of the house, which was an excellent contrast to the terrifying near future of the UK.

-	Overall, there is nothing else I can really say apart from you need to pick this book up when it is published on 13 April.
+Overall, there is nothing else I can really say apart from you need to pick this book up.